Tupolev Tu-16: Development

 It had a new, large swept wing and two large Mikulin AM-3 turbojets, one in each wing root.
 It could carry a single massive FAB-9000 9000 kg bomb (the Russian equivalent in terms of size of the British Grand Slam, but a conventional bomb rather than a deep ground penetrator) or various nuclear weapons for a range of around 4800 km.
 Production took place in three aviation plants, Kazan Aircraft Production Association, Kuybyshev, and Voronezh Aircraft Production Association.

+In 1955, a Tu-16 was used to drop RDS-37, the Soviet Union's first thermonuclear weapon, over Semipalatinsk Test Site, Kazakh Soviet Socialist Republic.

 Although the Tu-16 began as a high-altitude, free-fall bomber, in the mid-1950s, it was equipped to carry early Soviet cruise missiles.
 The Tu-16KS-1 (Badger-B) version could carry AS-1 missiles over a combat radius of 1800 km.
 These very large weapons were aerodynamically similar to the Mikoyan-Gurevich MiG-15 fighter, fitted with either a nuclear or conventional warhead, having a range of about 140 km.
 They were intended for use primarily against US Navy aircraft carriers and other large surface ships.
 Subsequent Tu-16s were converted to carry later, more advanced missiles, while their designations changed several times.